-Last Thursday I wrote that several big cruise lines have announced they are suspending their cruises for periods from 30 days to two months.
+Last Thursday I wrote that several big cruise lines had just announced they were suspending their cruises for periods from 30 days to two months.
 The news changes daily and most cruise lines, even river cruise companies operating within the US, are following suit.

 I’ve been following the crisis for some time.
 Here is some background.

 The first ship to make the news was Diamond Princess.
 Before February 4 when the news of its quarantine and isolation off Yokohama broke, few had heard of the ship.
 Now it’s a household name.
 Some marketing types used to say that there’s no such thing as bad publicity, but I think we all beg to differ on that one now.